bitprj/Intro-To-Serverless/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: ⭐️ Feature or Content Request
-about: Suggest a new feature or new content to the curriculum
+about: Suggest new features or content to the curriculum or bot tests
 title: '[Feature]'
 labels: 'triage, new-content, low-priority'